 In April 2014, the EU adopted a new Clinical Trials Regulation, which is set to replace the current Clinical Trials Directive.
+The new Clinical Trial Regulation was published on June 16, 2014 but is not expected to apply until sometime in 2019.
 The new Clinical Trials Regulation will be directly applicable to and binding in all 28 EU Member States without the need for any national implementing legislation, and will become applicable no earlier than 28 May 2016.
 Under the new coordinated procedure for the approval of clinical trials, the sponsor of a clinical trial will be required to submit a single application for approval of a clinical trial to a reporting EU Member State (RMS) through an EU Portal.
 The submission procedure will be the same irrespective of whether the clinical trial is to be conducted in a single EU Member State or in more than one EU Member State.
 The Clinical Trials Regulation also aims to streamline and simplify the rules on safety reporting for clinical trials.